KarimHassanieh/Aerial-Robotics/README.md

 ## Programming Project 2 - PD Control of Quadrator in 2-D Plane

 __**Objective :**__ The goal of  this exercise is  to implement a PD controller to control the motion of a quadrotor in 2-D plane , as well as tune its gains.
 The controller only contains a Proportional and Derivate gain.
 In addition the input should have a rise time of less than 1s and a maximum overshoot of less than 5%.
+Two trajectories were tested.
+The first was quadrotor on a straight line while the second was a trajectory on a sine wave plath.

  <p align="center"><img src="./Images/Project%202/quad.jpg" /></p>